Published January 27, 2015 by Scott Allen Burns (last updated May 27, 2023).

 BLIFNAR stands for “blinky lights for no apparent reason.”
-I’ve had one in my window for more than a decade, greeting me every time I happen to walk by it at night.
+I’ve had one in my window for a couple decades, greeting me every time I happen to walk by it at night.
 During the day, it charges up by solar power; at night, it blinks–a nice soothing type of blink that bursts to life and then slowly decays.
 It it could make a sound, it would probably be something like “PUMMmmmm.
+That’s why the BEAM Robotics community calls a device like this one a “pummer.”

 Here it is in action: